 For German studio Focus Yacht Design, form and function is equally as important as luxury and elegance; and that's immediately apparent on board their latest project, the 68m (223') superyacht SOARING.
-Ahead of what's shaping up to be a busy summer season for the charter yacht, we caught up Christian Schafer, Partner at Focus Yacht Design, to get some insight inside superyacht SOARING.
+Ahead of what's shaping up to be a busy summer season for the charter yacht, we caught up Christian Schaefer, Partner at Focus Yacht Design, to get some insight inside superyacht SOARING.

 Delivered by Abeking & Rasmussen last month, SOARING is one of the most exciting additions to the Mediterranean yacht charter fleet so far this year.